Using Vitex (Chasteberry) for Female Fertility

 Does Vitex Work for Women of All Ages?

-Women who are in their reproductive stage can take Vitex; women from about 18 years of age until perimenopause can derive benefits of this herb.
+Women in their reproductive stage can take Vitex; women from about 18 years of age until perimenopause can benefit from this herb.
 However, Vitex may not treat fertility issues in women over 40, as women of this age reach perimenopause.

 What Are the Side Effects of Chasteberry?